buhfur/ConfigFiles/notes/networking.md

 In order for a host on VLAN 1 to forward frames to host2 on VLAN 2 , an external router may be used to accomplish this.
 To do this , the router must be connected to a port on each VLAN in order to facilitate communication.

 However, as a networks scales to add more switches , there is another solution for interconnecting VLAN's.
 To do this , you may use trunking.
 VLAN trunks are links that carry traffic for more than one VLAN.

+Trunk ports are not assigned a VLAN.
+If you want to route traffic between all the VLAN's , you can use a "router-on-a-stick" approach , to do this you would connect a router to a trunk port on the switch.
+The only limitation with this setup is the bandwidth on the trunk port used.
+Often the port may be a 10 Mbps link which isn't optimal.
+Sometimes you will see a similar approach except instead of router you would use a firewall.
+Keep in mind this approach only applies to Layer 2 switches, layer 3 switches have a router built in which you could use to route traffic between all VLAN's.

+---

+# Configuring VLAN's

+Some Cisco switch models like the 2950 and the 3550 come equiped with a VLAN database which has an entirely separate configuration than the switch.
+This was an older feature on Cisco switches.
+However newer models allow you to manage the VLAN's from the CLI